 3.4 Descriptions of Calibration Steps

 In this section we provide a more detailed description of the algorithms applied by calstis.
-As always, a given step will be performed on your data if the corresponding calibration switch in the global header of the input data was set to PERFORM (see Chapter 2).
+As always, a given step will be performed on the data if the corresponding calibration switch in the global header of the input data was set to PERFORM (see Chapter 2).
 The algorithms below are described according to the major component of the calstis pipeline in which they are used, namely:

 • Two-dimensional image reduction, including basic 2-D reduction, cosmic ray rejection and image co-addition.